octo-technology/OpenTezos/docs/michelson/introduction.md

 ## Environment

 Before you proceed, it is recommended to set up a dev environment to test your Michelson scripts.
+We recommend installing an IDE such as [Visual Studio Code](https://code.visualstudio.com/) with _Michelson_ extensions ("vscode-michelson").

 A sandbox node can be launched by following the [Deploy a node module](/404.html) or the official documentation at [https://tezos.gitlab.io/user/sandbox.html](https://tezos.gitlab.io/user/sandbox.html).